-When inspectors require services available in Zimbabwe, including the use of equipment, in connection with the performance of inspections, Zimbabwe shall facilitate the procurement of such services and the use of such equipment by inspectors.
+When inspectors require services available in the Marshall Islands, including the use of equipment, in connection with the performance of inspections, the Marshall Islands shall facilitate the procurement of such services and the use of such equipment by inspectors.

-Zimbabwe shall have the right to have inspectors accompanied during their inspections by representatives of Zimbabwe, provided that inspectors shall not thereby be delayed or otherwise impeded in the exercise of their functions.
+The Marshall Islands shall have the right to have inspectors accompanied during their inspections by representatives of the Marshall Islands, provided that inspectors shall not thereby be delayed or otherwise impeded in the exercise of their functions.